 Comprehensive loss is reported on the face of the financial statements.
-For the year ended December 31, 2022 comprehensive loss is the total of net loss and other comprehensive income which, for us, consists entirely of foreign currency translation adjustments and there were no material reclassifications from other comprehensive loss to net loss during the year ended December 31, 2022.
+For the year ended December 31, 2023 and 2022, comprehensive loss is the total of net loss and other comprehensive income which, consists entirely of foreign currency translation adjustments and there were no material reclassifications from other comprehensive loss to net loss during the year ended December 31, 2023 and 2022.

-Foreign Currency Translation and Transactions
+Foreign Currency Translation and Transaction Gains and Losses